Want to know the key to successful book marketing for self published authors? A healthy obsession with your readers.

-On the subject of social media, take some time to look around the different platforms What kinds of groups do many of your readers belong to?
-Facebook groups seem to number in the bajillions, and the other platforms rely more heavily on hashtags.
+On the subject of social media, take some time to look around the different platforms.
+What kinds of groups do many of your readers belong to?
+Facebook groups seem to number in the bajillions; the other platforms rely more heavily on hashtags.

 Regardless of how like-minded folks in your market virtually congregate, you want to show up and participate in a real and authentic way.
 Remember these are not arenas for direct marketing (in fact, such activities are frowned upon), but they can be a gold mine for market research.

 Let’s say you have a book about cleaning green – making and using only non-toxic cleaners — and you happen upon a Facebook group dedicated to all things organic.
-While there, you find that the group is primarily made up of moms (your primary buyer) who really love fair-trade coffee, Instagram, and buying products from The Grove.
+While there, you find that the group is primarily made up of moms (your primary buyer) who really love fair-trade coffee, Instagram, and buying products from Grove Collaborative.

-Online influencers will also give you some great insight into your reader.
+Online influencers will also give you some great insight into your readers.
 Book marketing for self-published authors doesn’t have to be tricky.